ryanwilsond/belte/README.md

 # Belte

+## Important Note

+Belte is under development and does not support all the features highlighted in [Principles.md](docs/Principles.md).

+Belte does not currently have a stable release, so expect bugs if you clone the master branch.

+___

 Belte is a programming language created to see if a better programming language could be made.

 To know what makes Belte unique from other languages, read [Principles.md](docs/Principles.md).